open-telemetry/opentelemetry.io/content/en/docs/contributing/development.md

   in that period of time, they should communicate this using the [#otel-comms](https://cloud-native.slack.com/archives/C02UN96HZH6) channel and updating the GitHub status.
+- Approver and maintainer adhere to the [OTel Code of Conduct](https://github.com/open-telemetry/community/?tab=coc-ov-file#opentelemetry-community-code-of-conduct) and are friendly and helpful towards contributors.
+In the case of a conflict, misunderstanding or any other kind of situation that makes an approver/maintainer feel uncomfortable they can step back from a conversation, issue or PR and ask another approver/maintainer to step in.

 The following workflow can be applied by maintainers to merge PRs: